penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 the radius of the circle for every `Set` is `100`, except if the `Set` has name `A`, then the radius is `200`.

-Deletion of fields work similarly, with the `delete` keyword.
+Deletion of fields works similarly, with the `delete` keyword.
 This feature can be helpful for, e.g., removing visual elements for a subtype.
 For instance,

 ```
 -- by default, draw a circle for all instances of type T